cloudmesh/cloudmesh-pi-burn/README.md

 You can use the `--ipaddr=IP` option to set a static IP address for your Pis.
-To make sure this works, ensure that your master Pi is connected to the network as cm-pi-burn will pull information from the network to configure static IP usage.
+To make sure this works, ensure that your master Pi is connected to the network as cms burn will pull information from the network to configure static IP usage.

 For more information on options, see `/cmburn/pi/cmpiburn.py`